Choc-full of flavour and light - piri-piri chicken with roasted squash.

-And by serving it with a mixture of vegetables it becomes a healthy meal as well.
-I add tasty small tomatoes at the end of roasting and steamed or boiled vegetables such as the tenderstem broccoli (broccolini) in the photo.
+I serve it with a mixture of vegetables which makes this dish a really healthy meal.
+I add tasty small tomatoes at the end of roasting and steamed or boiled vegetables such as the tenderstem broccoli (broccolini) and/or green beans.

-Tomatoes and carrots are better for you when cooked – a rarity among vegetables.
-Cooked carrots release more beta carotene than raw.
+Tomatoes are even healthier when cooked.
 Cooked tomatoes have less vitamin C than fresh but the cooking makes the health-boasting lycopene in tomatoes more absorbable.
 Cook tomatoes in a little olive oil to boost lycopene absorption.

 Tenderstem broccoli is by far the richest source of a phytochemical called “glucosinolates” – a very important anti-cancer and liver-friendly nutrient found in food.

 The chillies and garlic that I use in the marinade are both incredibly healthy.

 Red chillies contain high levels of beta-carotene and are a good source of vitamins A, E, C, dietary fibre and potassium.
 Capsaicin, the basic compound in chillies, may speed up your metabolism and your ability to burn calories.